brandones/ces-metadata-util/README.md

 The scripts output to `output`.
 Put manually worked-on files in `results`.

+## Medications TODO

+- Sort `results/meds-unmatched-ssa-manual.csv` into
+   `results/meds-unmatched-ssa-needs.csv` and
+   `results/meds-matches-choice-ssa-manual.csv`.
+- Ask about `results/meds-unmatched-ces-questions.csv` and the remainder of `results/meds-unmatched-ssa-manual.csv`.
+- Request concepts for `results/meds-unmatched-ces-needs.csv` and
+   `results/meds-unmatched-ssa-needs.csv`.
+- Create list of CIEL-not-PIH concepts from `results/meds-matches-choice-*`.
+- Request concept imports for those, as well as `meds-matches-ciel-*`.
+- Assemble final medications table.

 ## Obtaining Diagnosis Data

 Diagnosis ICD-10 codes can be extracted with